Satellite Internet vs DSL: Which is Better?

 What is DSL Internet?

 DSL is considered the first broadband internet and was a welcome replacement for the slow, laggy speeds of dial-up internet.
-DSL uses the same phone lines to connect users.
-However, it uses other frequencies that offer faster speeds.
+DSL delivers internet through telephone lines using a separate frequency from voice calls, enabling speeds up to 150 Mbps when close to the provider’s hub.

 While cable and fiber internet are faster choices, DSL has more availability for internet in rural areas.
-It’s a convenient always-on service that’s proven highly reliable.
-It’s not impacted by weather much, but damage to the line can interrupt service.
+It’s a convenient, always-on service that’s proven highly reliable.
+Unlike satellite internet, it’s not impacted by weather, but damage to the line can interrupt service.

 Top DSL Internet Providers